francescomucio/exasol-explain/README.md

 Grab the scripts in the scripts folder and run them on you EXASOL.

-Then run the command (open your schema or put your schema name in front of the `profiling` script:
+Then run the command:

     alter session set SQL_PREPROCESSOR_SCRIPT = profiling;

+You need to be in the same schema where you run the two scripts or add the schema name before `profiling`, like:

+    alter session set SQL_PREPROCESSOR_SCRIPT = myschema.profiling;

 Now every time you will run a command it will pass trough the profiling script.